InamuraJIN/SimpleBake/README.md

 # INTRODUCTION
-A tool that consolidates the most commonly used settings for baking in Blender to reduce errors in your work
+It is a tool that integrates and automates the most commonly used settings in Blender Baking to reduce errors in the process

 ## Main functions
 ### Simple Bake button